The Beauville-Bogomolov class as a characteristic class: Stable hyperholomorphic sheaves of rank on all manifolds of -type

-\begin{thm} Let $E$ be the sheaf given in equation (\ref{eq-stable-untwisted-ext-1}) and $X$ an irreducible holomorphic symplectic manifold of $K3^{[n]}$-type.
+\begin{thm} Let $X$ be an irreducible holomorphic symplectic manifold of $K3^{[n]}$-type.
 Then there exists a parametrized twistor path connecting $\M_H(v)$ and $X$, along which $E$ can be deformed (in the sense of Definition \ref{def-can-be-deformed-along-a-twistor-path}). \end{thm}